bcarroll/PiControl/README.md

 5.    *Optional* - Start PiControl when your Raspberry Pi boots
     *    ``echo "Start PiControl"| sudo tee --append /etc/rc.local``
-    *    ``echo "sudo -u pi python /directory/where/you/cloned-or_unzipped/PiControl.py &"| sudo tee --append /etc/rc.local``
+    *    ``echo "sudo -u pi python /directory/where/you/cloned-or_unzipped/PiControl.sh start &"| sudo tee --append /etc/rc.local``

     The above command adds a new line to /etc/rc.local which will start PiControl as the "pi" user when the Raspberry Pi boots.
     If you remove the "sudo -u pi" part, PiControl will run as "root" (not advised, for security reasons).